rackerlabs/genestack/docs/openstack-cloud-design-regions.md

 Connecting [Neutron](https://docs.openstack.org/neutron/latest/){:target="_blank"} across regions can be very useful for users.
 In fact, having this capability can be essential for users to see your cloud as being viable for high-availability.

 Inter-region connectivity is a key capability that can underlie various HA-enablement services such as data replication, automated disaster recovery, block device mirroring, service locality (e.g. GeoIP.)
-That being said, building inter-region connectivity into Neutron proper would raise some questions that would be difficult to answer in terms of design?
+That being said, building inter-region connectivity into Neutron proper would raise some questions that would be difficult to answer in terms of design:

 1. Which region would "own" the resource being created?
 2. If both regions "own" it, how is that synchronized?
 Also, wouldn't that limit the autonomy of regions?